ChrstphrHll/npc_gen/students/Grace Festus.md

 # Grace Festus
 ---
 ### Description
-- Human Cleric from Aldercrown Empire
+- Human Cleric from Magmus Centerhold
 - 5th year Diplomacy student in Elkenval
-- short wavy white hair that's plain, Pale Gray eyes, and Pale skin
+- shoulder length wavy strawberry blond hair that's plain, Pale Gray eyes, and Pale skin
 - Is Anticipative and Rigid, and has Charity as their ideal

 ### Organizations